ietf-wg-masque/wg-materials/ietf113/minutes.md

 PHB: I'm just wondering why you are doing HTTP/1.1 at all.
 It's complicated enough already.
 If people need to downgrade just let them decide how to do it on their own.

-Dave s: was clear consensus years ago to do 1.1.
+David S: was clear consensus years ago to do 1.1.
 GET opponents seem to have acquiesced.
 So move forward with GET.
 Anyone can't live with that?

 David S: We have proposed resolutions to all open isses.
 Are we ready for WGLC?